-There are many airlines in Myanmar (here’s a list) and although I’d not heard of any of them, none of them killed me.
+There are many airlines in Myanmar and although I’d not heard of any of them, none of them killed me.
 I tried Air KBZ and Mann Yandarpon.
 Both included free checked luggage and a snack box.

 Flying within Myanmar is a bit like flying in the 1970’s (I imagine) – check-in involves ticking people off a list of printed names, baggage claim can mean leaving the airport and grabbing your bag off a trolley by the plane and flight announcements are made by a person holding up a sign and calling your flight (in incomprehensible English).
 It really is an experience.
 And a lot of fun if you don’t let it get you stressed.

-Buses are affordable with competing companies and a range of luxury levels.
-You can read more about bus travel here.
+Buses in Myanmar are affordable with competing companies and a range of luxury levels.
 I took JJ Express, the VIP bus, more than once and would recommend it.